 On 11.09.2014 it became known that Russian investigatory bodies had charged Pavel Ushevets in absentia and put him on the international wanted list within the Commonwealth of Independent States.
 He has been charged with a criminal offence – “Disorderly conduct”.
 If Pavel Ushevets is arrested and handed over to the law enforcement bodies of Russia, he may be sentenced to 7 years’ imprisonment.
 In his comment regarding said possible course of events, Anton Gerashchenko, a representative of the Ministry of Internal Affairs of Ukraine, says that Ukraine will not render its citizen to the investigatory bodies of Russia.

-The Open Dialog Foundation believes that the charges against Pavel Ushevets are disproportionate to the offence committed and are a result of Kremlin’s anti-Ukrainian policy.
+The Open Dialogue Foundation believes that the charges against Pavel Ushevets are disproportionate to the offence committed and are a result of Kremlin’s anti-Ukrainian policy.
 There is a real danger of Pavel Ushevets being put on Interpol’s wanted list.

 We are calling on Interpol to prevent its information systems from being abused by Russia and to ignore Russia’s possible request to put Pavel Ushevets on the wanted list.
 This case is one of the many which demonstrates how Russia abuses the mechanisms of international criminal prosecution in its fight against adversaries of the authoritarian regime.